 It is no surprise that many of the most visited attractions in England are museums and galleries.
 Most are free to visit: The British Museum in London is the most visited free attraction with more than 7 million visitors a year, followed by London’s National Gallery and the Natural History Museum.

 The most visited paid-for attractions in England include the Tower of London, Westminster Abbey, St Paul’s Cathedral, Royal Botanic Gardens Kew and London Zoo.

 Outside London, the most popular sites in England include Stonehenge, the Roman Baths in Bath and the Eden Project in the south west, Portsmouth Historic Dockyard in the south east, Tatton Park and the Museum of Liverpool in the north west, Cadbury World in the West Midlands, Chatsworth House in the East Midlands and Blenheim Palace in Oxfordshire.

-Public service broadcaster the British Broadcasting Corporation (BBC), founded in 1922, is the world’s oldest national broadcasting organisation.
+Public service broadcaster the BBC, founded in 1922, is the world’s oldest national broadcasting organisation.
 Affectionately known as ‘The Beeb’ by many Brits, it is funded principally by an annual television licence payable by British householders.
 Many BBC television programmes are seen around the world.